 Hurricane shutters are known to be the most economical solution for people living in places like Florida, where the risks of storms and hurricanes are very high for most of the year.
 Florida’s hurricane season runs from June 1st to November 30th each year.

 There are many types of hurricane shutters available out there, each with its own pros and cons; however, there are two types that AMD Supply carries for their shutter contractors throughout Florida.

 These include accordion shutters and DIY hurricane panels.
 Here is a comparison between the two so that you can easily decide which one best fits your Florida home or property needs.

-These storm panels are also made of high-quality aluminum and are meant to be attached to the walls that surround the windows of the house.
+These hurricane panels are also made of high-quality aluminum and are meant to be attached to the walls that surround the windows of the house.
 They typically have a grooved design, where one piece overlaps the next one in order to provide maximum strength.
 The main reason why they are popular is because of their low cost, as compared to other types of storm panels.

 - They are inexpensive and easy on the pocket

 - They are available in different types, such as ones that are directly bolted to the wall, ones that use tracks, and others that include both tracks and bolts.

 - They can be easily removed without any hassle.

 - They are incredibly strong and provide increased protection for both doors and windows